-Graduates have knowledge and an understanding in the area of problem definitions, theories, research and policy.
-Specifically, graduates have knowledge and an understanding of:
+Graduates have knowledge and insight into problem definition, theories, research and policy.
+Specifically, graduates have knowledge of and insight into:

-- the key social problems in current Dutch society in an international comparative and historical perspective; - social problems and how they differ from sociological questions; - the social meaning of policy interventions and their implications; - the main themes in sociology; - the key theoretical traditions in sociology; - the content of important theories; - authoritative empirical findings and have awareness of their relevancy; - an overview of the key social science research designs and methods of data collection; - the way in which theoretical knowledge can be used to propose policy interventions; - the course of policy processes; - the way in which policy can be stated and evaluated; - the content of the Dutch Sociologists Association's code of conduct.
+- the most important social problems in contemporary Dutch society in an international comparative and historical perspective; as well as the difference between social problems and sociological questions; - the main problems/themes of Sociology; - the most important theoretical traditions in Sociology and the content of important theories; - authoritative empirical findings and their relevance; - the most important social science research designs and methods of data collection; as well as the most important basic analysis techniques; - how theoretical knowledge can be used to propose policy interventions and how policies can be explained and evaluated; - the course of policy processes and the social significance of policy interventions and their implications; - the content of the code of conduct of the Dutch Sociologists Association (Nederlandse Sociologen Vereniging).